lunarphp/lunar/docs/src/extending/payments.md

 ## Overview

-GetCandy provides an easy way for you to add your own payment drivers, by default, there is a basic `OfflinePayment` driver that ships with GetCandy, additional providers should be added to your Storefront via addons.
+Lunar provides an easy way for you to add your own payment drivers, by default, there is a basic `OfflinePayment` driver that ships with GetCandy, additional providers should be added to your Storefront via addons.

 Below is a list of available payment drivers.